cesarvr/blog/content/post/image-streams.md

 node-build   docker-registry.default.svc:5000/hello01/node-build  latest
 ```

-Our software has been prepared (or compiled if your are using other programming languages) and stored in the image ```hello01/node-build```, where *hello01* is my project or name space and *node-build* is the image name.
-Now that we have an image, we just need to create a DeploymentConfig to handle how this image will transition to a container inside our cluster.
+By now we got our image ```hello01/node-build```, where *hello01* is my project or name space and *node-build* is the image name.
+Next step is to create a DeploymentConfig to handle the container creation.

 ```
 oc create dc node-server --image=docker-registry.default.svc:5000/hello01/node-build